Priya-995/ISHARA/README.md

 Despite limited datasets and language variation across regions, we aim to:

-1.Collect and curate ISL gesture data from internet sources
+1. Collect and curate ISL gesture data from internet sources

-2.Apply state-of-the-art ML algorithms like CNN and LSTM for gesture classification
+2. Apply state-of-the-art ML algorithms like CNN and LSTM for gesture classification

-3.Use computer vision techniques for real-time gesture detection
+3. Use computer vision techniques for real-time gesture detection

 Build an end-to-end system that supports sign-to-text/speech and text/speech-to-sign translation